pegasystems/pega-launchpad-functions/examples/aws/README.md

 - accessKeyId (String): Your Access Key ID
 - secretAccessKey (String): The secret access key corresponding to your access key
+- region (String): What region your service is running in (default: us-east-1)

 ## Class: S3Helper